 In the election of directors named in this proxy statement, you may vote "FOR" one or more of the nominees or your vote may be "AGAINST" one or more of the nominees.
 Alternatively, you may vote "ABSTAIN" with respect to one or more nominees.
 You may not cumulate your votes for the election of directors.
-Each director nominee requires a majority of the votes cast, which means that each director nominee must receive an affirmative "FOR" vote from a number of shares present in person or represented by proxy and entitled to vote that exceeds the number of votes "AGAINST" that director nominee.
+To be elected, each director nominee requires a majority of the votes cast for his or her election, which means that each director nominee must receive more votes cast "FOR" than "AGAINST" that director nominee.
 Abstentions are not treated as voting on this proposal.
 If stockholders do not elect a nominee who is already serving as a director, Delaware law provides that the director would continue to serve on the Board as a "holdover director," rather than causing a vacancy, until a successor is duly elected or until the director resigns.
 Under our Corporate Governance Guidelines and as permitted by our Bylaws, each director has submitted an advance, contingent resignation that the Board may accept if stockholders do not elect the director.
-In that situation, our Nominating & Governance Committee would make a recommendation to the Board about whether to accept or reject the resignation, or whether to take other action.
+In that situation, our

+Nominating & Governance Committee would make a recommendation to the Board about whether to accept or reject the resignation, or whether to take other action.
+The Board will promptly publicly disclose its decision regarding the director's resignation.